wallaceAnterio/feedback/README.md

 Run `npm install`, to install all necessary dependencies

 ## Quick Summary
 Netlify Forms is a form handling feature that receives HTML form submissions automatically.
-For study purposes, in this form I will cover how to use it with Angular reactive forms and how to deploy the finished application on Netlify's hosting platform .
+For study purposes, in this form I will cover how to use it with Angular reactive forms .
 I also used the "ngx-translate" library, to provide options for other languages. for application

 ## Note